GDPR and TUNE

 Additional Roles and Responsibilities

 GDPR significantly expands your responsibility as a data controller for processing activities, especially those related to data collection, end user choice, and transparency.
-In light of this, TUNE will take other applicable steps to help facilitate and support our clients’ compliance with GDPR.

 Assess How Data Is Legally Processed